Cyanifyde/School-work-objectives/README.md

 # School-work-objectives
 dont bother looking at this

-this is made for replit.com it wont run as expected if on any other ide
+this is made for replit.com it may not run as expected if on any other ide

 dont take this as a representation of my skills, I was asked to make it understandable